gpeipman/AspNetCoreMultiplatform/README.md

-# AspNetCoreMultiplatform
+# ASP.NET Core multiplatform application
-Multiplatform web application written on ASP.NET Core
+Sample application that works on Windows, Linux and Mac.
+Uses .NET Core on all platforms.